nicolasVr/documentation_v2/docs/install/server_install.md

 POSTGRES_PASSWORD='' # strong ! generate a new fernet for exemple.
 POSTGRES_DB='lespass'

+ADMIN_EMAIL=''
 TIME_ZONE='Europe/Paris' # or where you are
-PUBLIC='TiBillet Coop.' # The name of the root instance

 FEDOW_DOMAIN='' # the same as Fedow

 DOMAIN='' # for the wildcard : without subdomain ! ex : tibillet.coop, not lespass.tibillet.coop
-SUB='' # the sub domain of your first place ex : if 'festival', it will be accessible on https://festival.tibillet.coop META='' # the federated agenda for all events on all tenants.
+PUBLIC='TiBillet Coop.' # The name of the root instance SUB='' # the sub domain of your first place ex : if 'festival', it will be accessible on https://festival.tibillet.coop META='' # the federated agenda for all events on all tenants.
 If 'agenda', it will be accessible, for exemple, on https://agenda.tibillet.coop